Carnival Miracle accidents and incidents

 |27 May 2018||Structural and Technical Issues|

 The original 7-day Western Caribbean cruise itinerary (May 27 - June 3) included as call ports Cozumel, Belize City, Roatan Island, and Grand Cayman Island.
-As result of the accident, the itinerary was revised and Belize and Roatan ddropped.
+As a result of the accident, the itinerary was revised and Belize and Roatan dropped.

 As compensation, Carnival Cruise Line offered 2-day pro-rated fare refunds, plus $200 per cabin onboard credit, free bus shuttles to Tampa Bay and special onboard shows.
-Passengers were emailed about the itinerary change on May 18, and were given the option to cancel with full refund, or reschedule on another cruise ship without penalty.
+Passengers were emailed about the itinerary change on May 18 and were given the option to cancel with a full refund or reschedule on another cruise ship without penalty.

 |29 April 2018||Other Incidents|

 On April 29, 2018, Carnival Cruise Line hosted on the ship (docked in Tampa FL) a “day date” for 100 military couples.